Snooz82/robotframework-browser-advanced-workshop/1.1.Installation_and_Binaries/README.md

 ## 1.1.2.2 Where is log from installation
 By default all installation is logged in console and in a `site-packages/Browser/rfbrowser.log` file.
-Please remember that log file is overwritten each time `rfbrowser` command is run.
+Please remember last ten `rfbrowser` command are saved by rotating the log file.
+After ten command log files are overwritten.

 ## 1.1.2.3 Hwo to manage browser binaries in CI
 Use `rfbrowser init --skip-browsers`, will install all NodeJS dependencies, expect the Playwright browser binaries.
 Playwright documentation, [managing browser binaries](https://playwright.dev/docs/browsers#managing-browser-binaries)